Doing Business on the Golf Course

-You now have a 4 – 6 hour window to reveal your character, and believe me it will be revealed, for better or worse!
-At this point, the next 4 hours can make or break your case, so you better be sure you can carry this off.
+You now have a 4 – 6 hour window to really get to know this person!
+The time spent, for better or worse, will reveal your character!
+At this point, a simple game of golf can make or break your case.
+You better be sure you can move the needle.
 This is an integral step in relationship building, which you are staking your reputation on!

 First off, this is not a regular weekend game with your buddies; so don’t treat it like one.
 Continue to be professional.
-There will be plenty of opportunities in the time ahead of you to show your sense of humour and personality.
+There will be plenty of opportunities during the round, to show your sense of humour and personality.
 This is not the day you pound beers to relax, so don’t.
 I don’t care if my guest imbibes, I will definitely let them lead the way on this and as long as they don’t do damage or endanger anyone’s health, then they are the ones who have to live with what happens.

 This time together also reveals their character and you get to decide whether or not you want to continue to pursue this relationship any further, it’s a two-way street.

-If the course you have chosen to play at has a dress code, know it and apprise your guest.
+If the course you have chosen to play has a dress code, know it and apprise your guest.
 There is nothing worse than having someone show up in jeans and a t-shirt.
 Your expense account likely doesn’t have room on it for your client’s new golf outfit!

 Don’t be homophobic.